Master (2021 film): Theatrical

 Master was released on 13 January 2021, a day before Pongal, in over 1000 theatres in Tamil Nadu.
 The film was originally scheduled for a theatrical release on 9 April 2020, but as the Tamil Nadu government led by Chief Minister Edappadi K. Palaniswami announced for a closure of theatres so as to curb COVID-19 pandemic spread, the film was postponed indefinitely.
 The film's director, producer and other technical crew members assured the plans of theatrical release, as the film is made for a "big-screen experience".
 The film was rumoured to be released on Diwali (14 November 2020), after the Tamil Nadu government permitted reopening of theatres, four days before the festival, on 10 November, which did not happen.
 It is for the first time, Vijay did not have a release in a calendar year.
-On 28 November 2020, the producers released a press statement, refuting rumours of releasing the film on any over-the-top (OTT) media service, and also reiterating plans for a theatrical release, as this decision was crucial for the revival of the film industry, which had suffered unprecedented losses due to the pandemic.
+On 28 November 2020, the producers released a press statement, refuting rumours of releasing the film on any streaming service, and also reiterating plans for a theatrical release, as this decision was crucial for the revival of the film industry, which had suffered unprecedented losses due to the pandemic.

 In December 2020, the makers officially announced that the film will be released on 13 January 2021.
 Additionally, dubbed versions of the film would also release simultaneously in Telugu, Kannada and Malayalam.
 However, the Malayalam version do not released theatrically.
 The Telugu version of Master was released across 600 theatres in Andhra Pradesh and Telangana.
 In Kerala the film opened in 200 theatres, was considered to be the first release in Kerala, as theatres reopened on that date.
 It is mostly due to the theatre owners strike against the Kerala government demanding relief package and tax exemption, delayed the reopening of theatres, although the central government permitted to resume the operation of theatres and multiplexes in mid-October 2020.
 The advance bookings of the film started from 7 January in limited theatres across Tamil Nadu, and generated record number of ticket sales for the opening weekend.

 Due to the demand of the film's dubbed version in North India, the filmmakers officially announced a release of its Hindi version titled as Vijay The Master, which was scheduled for a release on 14 January 2021, across North Indian theatres.
 The film received an additional 500 screens in Central India, Rajasthan, Delhi, Uttar Pradesh, and Punjab, for the film's Tamil, Telugu and Hindi versions, irrespective of being released in 2000 screens.
 The film was not released in the United Kingdom and Canada due to COVID-19 restrictions.